shk11/KVIKOptimizer/README.md

-# KVIKOptimizer
+# KVIKOptimiser
-KVIK Optimizer for ReaxFF
+KVIK Optimiser for ReaxFF